Standard poodle named Siba wins Westminster best in show

 A very fluffy and (we're assuming) very good dog named Siba is officially the best in show for the Westminster Kennel Club.

-The pup triumphed over another dog named Daniel to take first place, despite the Madison Square Garden crowd chanting for the very popular golden retriever.
+Siba triumphed over another dog named Daniel to take first place, despite chants from the crowd at Madison Square Garden for the very popular golden retriever.

 No golden retriever has won best in show since the Westminster show began in 1877.
-This, despite being the third most popular breed in the United States, according to the American Kennel Club.
+This despite its being the third most popular breed in the United States, according to the American Kennel Club.

 Bourbon the whippet finished second.
-Also in the best-of-seven final ring was Bono the Havanese, Wilma the boxer, Conrad the Shetland sheepdog, Wilma the boxer and Vinny the wire fox terrier.
+Also in the best-of-seven final ring were Bono the Havanese, Wilma the boxer, Conrad the Shetland sheepdog, Wilma the boxer and Vinny the wire fox terrier.